LearnersGuild/learnathon/README.md

 The first stage is a solo session (i.e. you work on your own).

 During this stage, you will attempt to solve the objectives in the [challenge](#challenge) on your own.
-After working on the challenge, save your gist and submit your solution with the [submission form](#submission-form)
+After working on the challenge, save your gist and submit your solution with the [submission form](#submission-form).

 You won't have time to complete the whole challenge.
 The goal is simply to get as far as you can.
 In the next stage, you'll continue improving on your attempt.